FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/trusted-setup-complete-for-network-v15-upgrade.md

 ![](/uploads/untitled-5.webp)

-**Attestations page that holds more information about the entire process and all the participants is linked [here](https://github.com/filecoin-project/phase2-attestations/tree/trusted-setup-2/ts2).**
+**Attestations page that holds more information about the entire process and all the participants is linked [on GitHub](https://github.com/filecoin-project/phase2-attestations/tree/trusted-setup-2/ts2).**

 ## Community and participants feedback: 🎉